 ART YARD Advanced Studio participating artists (teens – adults) Director Meridith McNeal, Managing Director Dennis Buonagura and a changing roster of ART YARD Teaching Artists/College Professors including Claudia Alvarez, Flavia Berindoague, Jane Huntington, Reg Lewis, Glendalys Medina, Ed Rath, Marie Roberts and Rachael Wren to create artwork in this advanced artmaking art course.

 ART YARD Kids immerses children ages 8-12 in the study and practice of contemporary art.
 Students work with ART YARD staff and teaching artists in classes which feature content-based learning with attention to cultural, historical, and philosophical inquiry.
 Our skills-based art lessons provide attention to materials, methods, and process.
 Critiques help to encourage students to increase vocabulary, develop a personal voice, and hone communication skills.
-Fall 2020 sessions (12 week program) will be held virtually on Zoom.
-Class sizes are limited.

 ART YARD Portfolio students work with Director Meridith McNeal, Managing Director Dennis Buonagura and a rotating roster of ART YARD teaching artists and college professors to develop strong personal portfolios.
 During the classes, participants create artwork in a variety of materials for inclusion in their portfolios, and engage in discussions and critiques which help them to develop vocabulary and confidence to discuss their ideas and artwork.
 Each week, students are given homework which helps them to deepen the skills learned in class while working on self-guided artwork required for portfolios.
 Student work is reviewed by instructors, staff and peers with the aim to present the strongest portfolio.
-Fall 2020 sessions (12 week program) will be held virtually on Zoom.
-Class sizes are limited.

 ART YARD Summer Session is an intensive three-week artmaking program for invited kids and teens.
 Students work individually and collaboratively in full-day sessions allowing for sequential learning, deep skill development, large-scale projects and field trips.